Saturday, August 20, 2016

 Finally, we had to draw a room using the furniture styles listed above.

-It was a very interesting year and we learned a lot.
+It was an exciting year, and we learned a lot.

 I love to cook and sew.